 We strongly recommend that you get both doses from the same vaccine provider.
 Because of limited vaccine supply, your vaccine provider will need to place the order for your second dose after administering your first dose.
 This process ensures that the state’s weekly allocation from the federal government will have enough second doses of the same vaccine product at the right time.
 Note that the second dose of any COVID-19 vaccine must be the same vaccine product as the first dose.

-There is no cost for the Moderna vaccination in Montrose County.
+There is no cost for the vaccination at many locations in Montrose County.

 Can I get COVID-19 from a vaccine?